 Juvenile idiopathic arthritis tends to affect a smaller area centering mostly on the hips, knees, neck, ankles, and feet.

-7 Top Vitamins to Use For Joint and Bone Health
+7 Top Vitamins For Bones and Joints

 These seven vitamin supplements can do more than revitalize your joints and bones.
 They also have additional properties so that no matter what type of lifestyle you live, there will be one that fits your needs.

 - Ginger Root

 The ingredients listed above are all proven to be excellent for countering inflammation and other joint problems.
 Each one of them has added health benefits.
 For example, turmeric is an antioxidant and works to ward off the symptoms of depression and arthritis, while bromelain helps with inflammation and digestion.
 Quercetin is especially good for the blood vessels of your heart and can be used to fight off infections.Learn more about Anti-Inflammatory Support Multi-Vitamin